Controversies surrounding Silvio Berlusconi

 Silvio Berlusconi (1936–2023) was an Italian media mogul and a Prime Minister of Italy who owned the largest broadcasting company in that country, Mediaset.
 His promises to sell off his personal assets to avoid conflicts of interest were never fulfilled, which sparked controversy throughout his terms in office.
-These events were widely covered by the media, drawing outcry from many of his Italian contemporaries and worldwide counterparts.
+These events were widely covered by the media, drawing outcry from a number of his Italian contemporaries and worldwide counterparts.

 Controversies

 Economic conflicts of interest

 According to journalists Marco Travaglio and Enzo Biagi, Berlusconi entered politics to save his companies from bankruptcy and himself from convictions.
 From the very beginning he said it clearly to his associates.
 Berlusconi's supporters hailed him as the "novus homo", an outsider who was going to bring a new efficiency to the public bureaucracy and reform the state from top to bottom.
 While investigating these matters, three journalists noted the following facts: